yxd0018/super-hosts/README.md

 The script will generate temporary script /tmp/blocking_hosts.sh.
 Host list (black and white) in folder /tmp/blocking_hosts while cron job in /tmp/crontab.

-The script takes 1hr to run and you can see watch files growing in the folder /tmp/blocking_hosts.
+Flag skip_download in the script hostgen.sh (as well as resulting script blocking_hosts.sh) will decide if it redownload the host files again.
+By default it will skip download.
+The download takes 1hr and you can see watch files growing in the folder /tmp/blocking_hosts.
 So be patient.

 You can save the commands in the "Commands" dialog box to /tmp/custom.sh.
 You can execute this custom script by typing `sh /tmp/custom.sh` (without quotation marks) in the Commands box and clicking on “Run Commands” at the bottom of the page.